 Still that day marks what now is often called Black Independence Day, or the Black Fourth of July.
 It is the American celebration of freedom from slavery.

 Juneteenth was first observed, unofficially, in Texas in 1866.
 It wasn't officially recognized as a holiday in any state until Texas did so in 1979.
-Since then, only North Dakota, South Dakota and Hawaii have yet to declare it a holiday.
+Since then, only South Dakota has yet to declare it a holiday.

 Free Without Freedom